Mediterranean diet may be best for diabetes

 A Mediterranean-style diet emphasizes fruits, vegetables and legumes, whole grains, fish, and using olive oil and herbs in place of butter and salt.
 Saturated fats from red meat and dairy products are typically less than eight percent of total calories consumed.

-Other studies have linked Mediterranean diets with reduced risks of cancer, Alzheimer’s disease, Parkinson’s disease and death from heart attack (see Reuters Health story of November 25, 2011:).
+Other studies have linked Mediterranean diets with reduced risks of cancer, Alzheimer's disease, Parkinson's disease and death from heart attack (see Reuters Health story of November 25, 2011: reut.rs/vkSAAP).

 Though the review found no evidence that vegetarian, vegan or high-fiber diets aided in weight loss, they might still have promise for improving blood sugar control, the report notes.